stutrek/storage.js/README.md

 # Storage

-This is a simple interface to localStorage that adds expiration dates.
+This  interface to localStorage and sessionStorage that adds expiration dates.
 To use it simply request a key and provide an expiration date and you will receive an object that you can extend with JSONable properties.

-Storage objects are saved to localStorage on the [beforeUnload event](https://developer.mozilla.org/en-US/docs/DOM/window.onbeforeunload).
-Unless the browser crashes or the power goes out your data will be safe until it expires.
+Call the `save` method on the object it provides to save your data to localStorage or sessionStorage.

 The default expiration date is one year from the time the item is requested.
+Expired keys will be deleted on the next page load.

 ## Basic Usage